 Despite this, and unlike the original glampers at Runton for whom threats of this nature were commonplace, everyone likes the key grips, gaffers, boom mike holders and so forth and, accordingly, Joe and/or Graham mediate such exchanges.
 The crew are indeed having a party for those of us constituting the staff at Runton, and usually Joe’s children, being as numerous as Graham’s are profane, would act as tiny, endearing waiting staff on such occasions.
 This time, however, Graham’s team of infant extortionists will also help, sharing in the generous whip round the crew have promised to have for us.
 Good mediation, if you ask me.
 It would be poor form to name the film, so discretion must prevail.
 That said, I will exclusively reveal that it features the grand-daughter of a very famous Hollywood star indeed, and some bloke who has a great aunt in common with Olive from On The Buses.
 Box office potential was adroitly summed up by Graham’s son, who pointed out that ‘You could sell their autographs on eBay if anyone knew who they fucking were’.

-*To recap: the Estate is being used as a location for an upcoming film about the American Civil War, after a recommendation from Confederate re-enactors who recently camped in the East Wood, and now in a capacity as consultants.
+*To recap: the Estate is being used as a location for an upcoming film about the American Civil War, after a recommendation from Confederate re-enactors who recently camped in the East Wood, and now employed in consultative capacity.

 **Whereby an optimistic suitor rinses his cock and balls in a pub toilet sink prior to anticipated sexual congress.
 It was extremely popular in the nineteen nineties.

 Main: the Old Servants’ Quarters, lit up for filming.
 The room with the blue light in it is the one they were using.
 I was to ride about a bit on Conkers, then run up the stairs and deliver my line, but alas it was not to be.